 After installing the secure proctoring software on your computer, you will access the LSAT Writing prompt directly from your LSAC account.
 You will be recorded, have to present government ID to the camera, and audio and video from every testing session will be reviewed by trained proctors.
 Candidates now register for LSAT Writing at the same time they register for the LSAT, and will be eligible to take LSAT Writing beginning on the day of their LSAT administration and for up to a year after that date.
 Candidates are not required to pay for LSAT Writing until they are ready to take the writing test.

-Why is this digital change happening to the LSAT?
+Why did this digital change happen to the LSAT?

 How has Kaplan updated LSAT prep courses to reflect the changes?

 Kaplan has been working feverishly to update our curriculum to reflect digital test-taking strategies and will be providing extensive practice tools, including a digital test user interface.
 You can get tips and strategies for taking on the exam’s digital format in our free e-book.

 The LSAC also announced an expansion to nine testing dates for the 2019-2020 testing year, giving you more opportunities to test when you’re ready.
 Here’s the full calendar of the remaining upcoming test dates and times:

 - Monday, January 13, 2020 12:30 p.m. – moves earlier from 2019 date

 - Saturday, February 22, 2020 8:30 a.m. – new testing date

 - Saturday, April 25, 2020 8:30 a.m - new testing date